Murder trial of O. J. Simpson: Prosecution case

-The two lead prosecutors were Deputy District Attorneys Marcia Clark and Christopher Darden.
+The two lead prosecutors were Deputy District Attorneys Marcia Clark and William Hodgman, who was replaced as lead prosecutor by Christopher Darden.
 Clark was designated as the lead prosecutor and Darden became Clark's co-counsel.
-Prosecutors Hank Goldberg and William Hodgman, who had successfully prosecuted high-profile cases in the past, assisted Clark and Darden.
+Prosecutors Hank Goldberg and Hodgman, who had successfully prosecuted high-profile cases in the past, assisted Clark and Darden.
 Two prosecutors who were DNA experts, Rockne Harmon and George "Woody" Clarke, were brought in to present the DNA evidence in the case and were assisted by Prosecutor Lisa Kahn.

 Theory

 The prosecution argued that the domestic violence within the Simpson-Brown marriage culminated in her murder.
-Simpson's history of abusing Brown resulted in their divorce and him pleading guilty to one count of domestic violence in 1989.
+Simpson's history of abusing Brown resulted in their divorce and his pleading guilty to one count of domestic violence in 1989.
 On the night of the murders, Simpson attended a dance recital for his daughter and was reportedly angry with Brown because of a black dress that she wore, which he said was "tight".
 Simpson's then girlfriend, Paula Barbieri, wanted to attend the recital with Simpson but he did not invite her.
 After the recital, Simpson returned home to a voicemail from Barbieri ending their relationship.

 According to the prosecution, Simpson then drove over to Brown's home in his Ford Bronco to reconcile their relationship as a result and when Brown refused, Simpson killed her in a "final act of control".
-Goldman then came upon the scene to return some eyeglasses and was murdered as well in order to silence him and remove any witnesses.
-Afterwards, the prosecution said that Simpson walked to his Bronco and drove home, where he parked it and walked into his house.
-There, he took off his blood stained clothes, put them in the knapsack (except his socks and the glove), put clean ones on, and left towards the limousine.
-At the Airport, prosecution said that Simpson opened the knapsack, removed the clothes, Bruno Magli shoes, and the murder weapon, and threw them in the trash before putting the knapsack in one of his suitcases and headed towards his flight.
+Goldman then came upon the scene and was murdered in order to silence him and remove any witnesses.
+Afterwards, Simpson drove home in his Bronco, and he went into his house.
+There, he took off his bloodstained clothes, put them in the knapsack (except his socks and the glove), put clean ones on, and left towards the limousine.
+At the airport, Simpson opened the knapsack, removed the clothes, Bruno Magli shoes, and the murder weapon, and threw them in the trash, before putting the knapsack in one of his suitcases and heading towards his flight.